-The Chamber network is primarily focused on assessing the practicalities of Brexit for business communities across the UK and helping them to prepare.
+The Chamber network is primarily focused on assessing the practicalities of the UK's exit from the EU for business communities across the UK and helping them to prepare.

 Three e-guides on Rules of Origin, Customs Declarations and Tariffs have been written by experts for the British Chambers of Commerce (BCC).
 These E-Guides provide an overview in each area, and are linked to up-to-date information on the BCC Brexit Hub of changes in the event of a No-Deal Brexit.